 A Brief Summary of Every The Ordinary Vitamin C Product

-Vitamin C Suspension 23% + HA Spheres 2%: A water-free and silicone-free suspension of 23% L-Ascorbic Acid powder plus HA Spheres 2% for smoothing the surface of the skin.
+Vitamin C Suspension 23% + HA Spheres 2%: A water-free and silicone-free suspension of 23% L-Ascorbic Acid powder plus HA Spheres 2% for smoothing the skin’s surface.
 This product has a grainy texture and feel on the skin upon application.

 Vitamin C Suspension 30% in Silicone: A water-free formula of 30% pure L-Ascorbic Acid in light silicones.
 Silicone provides a smoother skin feel of the product yet interferes with vitamin C exposure to the skin since silicone entraps vitamin C.

 With this 30% suspension, you will get slightly less efficient exposure to Vitamin C than The Ordinary Vitamin C Suspension 23% + HA Spheres 2% formula.
-The higher vitamin C content of this product (30% vs 23%) will offset the reduced vitamin C exposure to the skin.
+This product’s higher vitamin C content (30% vs. 23%) will offset the reduced vitamin C exposure to the skin.

-100% L-Ascorbic Acid Powder: A very fine, anhydrous, L-Ascorbic Acid powder that needs to be mixed with other skincare treatments prior to application.
-It should not be mixed with products containing niacinamide, peptides, direct acids, retinoids, or EUK 134 0.1%.
+100% L-Ascorbic Acid Powder: A very fine, anhydrous, L-Ascorbic Acid powder must be mixed with other skincare treatments before application.
+You should not mix it with products containing niacinamide, peptides, direct acids, retinoids, or EUK 134 0.1%.